Tommy Frank: Professional career

 Frank made his professional debut on 30 July 2016, scoring a four-round points decision victory over Sergey Tasimov at the Magna Centre in Rotherham.

-After compiling a record of 6–0, he challenged Craig Derbyshire for the Central Area super-flyweight title on 27 April 2018 at the iceSheffield in Yorkshire, winning by points decision over ten rounds.
+After compiling a record of 6–0, he challenged Craig Derbyshire for the Central Area super-flyweight title on 27 April 2018 at the iceSheffield in Yorkshire, winning by points decision over 10 rounds.

 Following two more wins, one by stoppage, he was scheduled to face Ross Murray on 15 March 2019 for the vacant Commonwealth super-flyweight title at the Ponds Forge Arena, Sheffield.
 After Murray withdrew from the bout, his new opponent was announced as Luke Wilton.
 Frank won the fight via fourth-round technical knockout (TKO).
 Frank dropped his opponent four times before the stoppage; a little over a minute into the first-round, Wilton was down from a straight right hand.
 After beating the referee's count of ten Frank unloaded a barrage of punches culminating in a right hook to send Wilton to the canvas for a second time.
 In the fourth, Frank came out from the opening bell throwing power punches.
 10 seconds into the round, while backed up against the ropes, Wilton was caught with a left hook to the body to send him down for the third time.
 Wilton raised to his feet to beat the count yet again, but came under immediate fire from Frank, who was switching his attacks from head to body, eventually finding his target with a right hook to the midsection to send Wilton down for the fourth and final time.
 Referee Michael Alexander waved off the fight as Wilton made it to his feet on the count of ten.

 Following a seventh-round TKO win over John Chuwa in July, he returned to the Ponds Forge Arena on 20 September 2019, facing Aran Dipaen for the vacant WBC International Silver super-flyweight title.
 Frank won the title by split decision.
 In a hard-fought, even contest, two judges' scored the bout 116–113 and 115–113 in favour of Frank, while the third scored it 115–113 to Dipaen.

+Frank defeated Matt Windle by unanimous decision to claim the vacant British flyweight title at Ponds Forge Arena in Sheffield on 18 September 2021.

+He defended the title against Craig Derbyshire at the Magna Centre in Rotherham on 3 April 2022.
+The fight ended in a split draw with one ringside judge awarding him the bout 114–112 and a second favouring Derbyshire 114–113, while the third saw it as a 114–114 tie.

+At the same venue on 5 May 2023, Frank lost the championship to Jay Harris, going down to a 10th round technical knockout defeat.

+In his next fight he faced Galal Yafai for the vacant WBC International flyweight title at Utilita Arena in Birmingham on 19 August 2023.
+He lost by stoppage in the first round.

+Having not fought for 19 months, Frank officially announced his retirement from professional boxing on 18 March 2025.